espocrm/espocrm/README.md

 If you want to improve existing translation or add a language that is not available yet, you can contribute on our [POEditor](https://poeditor.com/join/project/gLDKZtUF4i) project.
 See instructions [here](https://www.espocrm.com/blog/how-to-use-poeditor-to-translate-espocrm/).

 Changes on POEditor are usually merged to the GitHub repository before minor releases.

+### Community & Support

+If you have a question regarding some features, need help or customizations, want to get in touch with other EspoCRM users, or add a feature request, please use our [Community Forum](https://forum.espocrm.com/).
+We believe that using a forum to ask for help and share experience allows everyone in the community to contribute and use this knowledge later.

 ### License